 - Yoga, selflessness/egolessness, or unconditional peace and compassion, has nothing to do with what yoga asana poses or how many yoga asana poses we can perform, nor whether we can perform the yoga asana poses nicely or not, in a perfect correct physical alignment or not, nor how long we have been practicing yoga asana exercises, nor what type or style of yoga asana we are practicing, nor which school and teacher that we learn from, nor how much knowledge we know about the anatomy and physiology of the physical body, nor whether we know about the names of the yoga asana poses in Sanskrit or in any form of languages, nor about how we feel and how we look during and after performing the yoga asana exercises or poses, nor what type of benefits we are going to get from performing the yoga asana poses.

 While teaching yoga asana exercises, we can say, “Try to relax in this position… If you can’t relaxed, it’s okay.
 The reality is not necessary the way that we like it to be.
-Be aware of the reality in the present moment now, and allow the reality to be what it is… And be aware of the impermanent changes…” but we can’t really say, “You should relax in this position…” or “You should feel this or that in this position…” or “This position will make you feel like this or like that…” As how the people feel or what they experience being in the position, is not in our or their control at all.
+Be aware of the reality in the present moment now, and allow the reality to be what it is… And be aware of the impermanent changes…” but we can’t really say, “You should relaxed in this position…” or “You should feel this or that in this position…” or “This position will make you feel like this or like that…” As how the people feel or what they experience being in the particular position, is not in our or their control at all.
 The exercises, the movements or the poses have no intention nor quality to be something comfortable or not.
 It cannot make us feel comfortable or uncomfortable.
 It is our each individual physical and mental reactions towards the exercises, the movements or the poses, that makes us feel comfortable or not.
-Some people might experience calmness or stimulation being in certain position, but for some other people might be experiencing something different being in the same position.
+Some people might experience calmness or stimulation being in certain positions, but for some other people might be experiencing something different being in the same positions.

 We can’t expect everyone to be comfortable in all the exercises or poses, at all time.
 We can’t expect ourselves to be comfortable in all the exercises or poses, at all time.
 There’s nothing wrong and it’s normal to experience discomforts from time to time physically, mentally and emotionally.
 This body and mind, this life existence is subject to impermanence.

 When we feel uncomfortable is due to the unpleasant sensations that arise in the physical body.
 Yoga practice is not about only want to experience pleasant sensations and do not want to experience unpleasant sensations, or only want to be comfortable and don’t want to be uncomfortable.
-Yoga practice is about being aware of all these impermanent pleasant and unpleasant sensations that arise in the body from moment to moment, and not generate attachment, identification, craving or aversion towards all these impermanent sensations, and allow the reality in the present moment now as it is, not necessary it’s comfortable or the way that we like it to be.
+Yoga practice is about being aware of all these impermanent pleasant and unpleasant sensations that arise in the body from moment to moment, and not generate attachment, identification, craving or aversion towards all these impermanent sensations, and allow the reality in the present moment now as it is, not necessary it’s comfortable, or it’s the way that we like it to be.

 In our own self-practice, we perform the yoga asana practice at our own pace, at our own natural breathing rhythm, within the physical limitation, and perform the yoga asana exercises and poses in accordance to the needs, the condition and abilities of the physical body and the state of the mind in the present moment now.
 It is not so much about following some instructions or cueing of a teacher or instructor in a class to be doing some yoga exercises in a particular style or pace.